philipbrowne/structy-go/3_binary_tree/pathFinder/README.md

 # Tree Path Finder

 Write a function, pathFinder, that takes in the root of a binary tree and a target value.
 The function should return a slice representing a path to the target value.
-If the target value is not found in the tree, then return null.
+If the target value is not found in the tree, then return nil.

 You may assume that the tree contains unique values.